zhuxiao/asvbm/README.md

 ```
 The -v argument mounts the current directory as /data_test in the Docker image.
 The output should also appear in the current directory.

-The complete list of dependencies / packages to install beforehand can be found in the Dockerfile(xxx).
+The complete list of dependencies/packages to install beforehand can be found in the Dockerfile(xxx).

 ## File format description